 Instructions

-- Whisk together flour, baking soda, cinnamon, ginger, allspice, cloves, and salt in a bowl until combined.
+- Whisk together flour, baking soda, cinnamon, ginger, allspice, cloves, and salt in a large bowl until combined.

 - Beat together shortening, butter, and brown sugar in a large bowl with an electric mixer at medium-high speed until pale and fluffy, about 3 minutes in a stand mixer (preferably fitted with paddle attachment) or 6 minutes with a handheld.